 Program cost: $3,000 (excluding airfare)

-For more information, see the European Union page.
+For more information, visit the European Union Study Tour page.

-For more information, see the Italian Dolomites page.
+For more information, visit the Italian Dolomites page.